sunmockyang/zero-point-three/content/sections/04-Safa.md

 “I’d have to marry in another country,” she said.
 They are preparing papers with the German embassy to get married in Germany.

 But even this is a problem for Safa and Kevin who want to come back to Tunisia to live.
-Under the law, their marriage in Germany will not be considered legitimate.
+Under the law, their marriage in Germany will not be considered legal.

 “The embassy said we can marry in Germany but it’s not guaranteed,” said Safa.
 “Because if I marry in Germany, in Tunisia I will be single.”